chibisnorlax/acnhfaq/index.md

 - Pascal can give you mermaid themed DIY recipes when you give him a scallop.
 See [here](https://yuexr.github.io/img/mermaidset.png) for a list of them.
 - [Wedding](#wedding-season) DIYs are given by Cyrus and Harv on the 7th day of the event.
 - The hedge fencing DIY recipe is given by Leif after you've been the first to buy from him on three different days, or by Tom Nook after you completed a [Nature day activity](#nature-day-earth-day).
+- [Turkey Day](#turkey-day) DIYs can be obtained by completing the event, or they are available for purchase in Nook's Cranny starting November 27th.
 - You can also purchase certain DIY recipes from Nook's Cranny and the Nook Stop.
 - You can view [this spreadsheet](https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4/edit#gid=2132424485) to help you search for the specific recipe you may be looking for.